 Scrabble has some nice features to simplify game play, like automatic pause if you click in a window in another application (it hides the tiles on the board so you can’t cheat in timed play) and an automatic save feature that saves the current game in progress if you quit for any reason.
 There’s also a hint feature (it doesn’t give it completely away, just shows you the approximate area you can make a word using your letters), as well as the official

-Merriam-Webster Scrabble Player’s Dictionary
+Merriam-Webster Scrabble Player’s Dictionary built in.

 There are a few sound effects—some musical accompaniments, the sounds of tiles being laid on the board—but nothing too showy or overwhelming.
 And game options are on the austere end of simple—you can adjust sound effects volume and choose to have the game in full screen or windowed mode, and that’s it.